jdlien/Kaleidoscope-LEDEffect-FunctionalColor/README.md

 ## Questions or Comments?
 If you have any questions or comments please let me know.

-I want to give my thanks to @noseglasses for being tremendously helpful to me in making this plugin as efficient and user-friendly as it is.
-My early attempts at this consumed almost all the memory on the keyboard and this version should take about 4KB, which is a massive improvement.
+Thanks to @noseglasses for being tremendously helpful in making this plugin as efficient as it is.
+This version should take about 2-4KB in typical use - less with a simple, efficient configuration.

 ## Dependencies